About Wild Women Hawai'i

 Ongoing Learning & Credentials

-My work is grounded in formal education, ongoing study, and real-world experience gathered across diverse cultures and healing modalities.
+My work is grounded in formal education, ongoing lifelong study, and real-world experience gathered across diverse cultures and healing modalities.

 I continue to learn, evolve, and deepen my skills so I can offer grounded, ethical, and effective support to the women I work with.